-What does the “public right-of-way” mean?
+What does the “right of way” mean?

-What is a property owner’s responsibility?
+What is the property owner’s responsibility?

 What is the difference between a public tree and a private tree?

 The Public Works Department maintains trees in the right of way, also known as “public trees.”
 A public tree has at least two-thirds of its trunk diameter in the right of way.
 Property owners are responsible for maintaining private trees and all other vegetation on their property to the edge of the street or alley.

 How do I care for and prune a tree?

 Proper pruning helps maintain good tree health and structure while influencing the health of our community.
 Best practices vary by species, but here are some general tips:

 - Never prune within ten feet of power lines!
 For advice on pruning near power lines, visit Austin Energy Tree Pruning.